 - How long are the programmes?

 There are 3 different programmes: the Poverty Activist teams (12 months), the Development Volunteer teams (10 months) and People for Change (4 months).
 You can read more details about the structure, elements and starting dates of the programmes here

 The Gaia scholarship programme is a continuing programme, with starting dates that are connected to the start of the different other teams.

 - Can I drive a car in England?

 Yes, but normally you must be 25 years old to drive the vehicles of the College because of our insurance.

 NB!
 Be careful in England, if you come from a country where you drive on the right side of the road – here we drive on the left!

-For your visa applications for the 6 months in Africa or India, and possibly for more countries if you travel overland to the project, you will need a passport valid for at least 3 years, documents from previous workplaces and college or university, a health certificate from your doctor including HIV status.
+For your visa applications for the service period s in Africa or India, and possibly for more countries if you travel overland to the project, you will need a passport valid for at least 3 years, possibly some documents from previous workplaces and college or university, a Criminal Records check, and a health certificate from your doctor including your HIV status.
 You will also need proof of all needed vaccinations to get a visa, but you can get them here in England also.

-Yes, there are different possibilities for continuing to work together with the College and Humana People to People.
-You can join the programme again as a Senior DI, or you can make a more long term commitment and apply for a position as Project Leader with Humana People to People…or maybe come back to become a teacher at CICD!
+There are different possibilities for continuing to work together with the College and Humana People to People.
+You can make a more long term commitment and apply for a position as Project Leader with Humana People to People…or maybe come back to become a teacher at CICD!

 Yes we do, we have a good co-operation about events and different activities with some local organisations in Hull, our nearest city, as well as in the local area.